-PREREQUISITE: Permission from basic biology teacher, science department head, or special education teacher May not satisfy four-year college entrance or NCAA requirements.
+PREREOUISITE: Permission from basic biology teacher, science department head, or special education teacher.

+May not satisfy four-year college entrance or NCAA requirements.

-Basic Biology students will use the scientific method to investigate the structure, functions, and interactions of living things.
-Using a hands-on approach, students will explore the topics of-cell biology, energy and living things, study of populations and ecological systems, genetics, animal classification and the five kingdoms, and basic anatomy and physiology of the human body.
+Basic Biology students will investigate the structure, functions, and interactions of living things.
+Using a hands-on approach, students will explore the topics of-cell biology, energy and living things, study of populations and ecological systems, genetics, and animal classification.
+Students are expected to work in the science laboratory using mature and safe behavior.
+Washington State Biology End-of-Course exam is associated with this course and is a graduation requirement.
 This course is designed for students who have identified reading problems or moderate learning difficulties.